Nigeria's Bobsled and Skeleton Federation to Name 10 Athletes for Beijing 2022 Winter Olympics

-Following the successful completion of its inaugural Olympics Trials in Lagos, on Saturday, the Bobsled and Skeleton Federation of Nigeria, has revealed that 10 athletes will represent Nigeria at the Beijing 2022 Winter Olympics Games, this week.
+Following the successful completion of its inaugural Olympics Trials in Lagos, on Saturday, the Bobsled and Skeleton Federation of Nigeria, has revealed that 10 athletes will represent Nigeria at the Beijing 2022 Winter Olympics Games.

 Technical Director of the BSFN, Dr. Seun Adigun, disclosed this in Lagos.